 All students are strongly encouraged to visit me during office hours to discuss the readings and/or written assignments.
-Any student having special needs due to hearing or vision impairment or learning disabilities is encouraged to speak with me within the first week of classes so that suitable arrangements can be made for your success in this course.
+Any student having special needs due to hearing or vision impairment or learning disabilities is encouraged to speak with me and check in with PSC's ADA Student Services within the first week of class so that suitable arrangements can be made for your success in this course.